 The idea of camping in Africa can be a daunting one.
 For those not accustomed to ‘roughing it’ for a few days, we offer a ‘full service camping’ experience on your tour.
 All tents are pitched for you.
 This leaves you with more time to enjoy your surroundings and is ideal for first-time campers who may be worried about the challenges such a trip can entail.

-In Zanzibar, we stay in basic, twin-share accommodation in Stone Town and basic bungalows at Nungwi Beach.
+In Zanzibar, we stay in basic, twin-share accommodation in Stone Town and multishare rooms at Paje Beach.

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.